North Macedonia

 Cost:

-Visa fees depend on nationality and visa type and should be confirmed with the relevant embassy.
+Visa fees depend on nationality and visa type.
+Confirm current amounts with the relevant embassy or consulate at the point of application.

 Accreditation Requirements: